 - Lesson scheduling: Upon completing the online registration form, the participant will be contacted by the Jacobs Composition Academy coordinator.

 - Payment: Accepting payment via credit card or check.
+Please see FAQ for mailing address.

 Once you have completed the previous steps, please submit the Participant Agreement Form